a-bad-dev/png2mts/README.md

 Run `png2mts --image <your image path here> --output <your output path here>` (e.g `png2mts --image ~/luanti-64.png --output ~/luanti-64.mts`) and move the resulting .mts file to your Luanti world's schematic directory (generally at `~/.minetest/worlds/<world name>/schems`)

 Run Luanti and load the schematic and profit!

+# How to NOT use
+Do not give the converter a JPEG or a PNG with no alpha channel. your image is gonna be weird and distorted (for now. i'll work on this)